 This career area is concerned with the natural world and appeals to those interested in animal care, the countryside, planting and landscaping, and the environment.

-Jobs and courses are available in agriculture, aquaculture and fishing, arboriculture and horticulture, earth studies, environmental and rural resource management, environmental services, forestry and working with animals.
+Jobs and courses are available in agriculture, aquaculture and fishing, arboriculture and forestry, horticulture and landscaping, earth studies, environmental and rural resource management, environmental services, forestry and working with animals.

 To see the routes to getting into each of these sectors, take a look at our Career Pathway.